cjdbarlow/Part-One/unclotting.md

 * **Inhibition of platelet adhesion and activation**
-NO, prostacyclin, and adenosine diphosphate (which degrades ADP) inhibit platelet activation.
+NO, prostacyclin, and ectonucleotides (which degrade ADP) inhibit platelet activation.

 * **Membrane-bound anticoagulant proteins**